-I am an assistant professor interested in evolutionary biology, behavioral ecology, and behavioral neuroscience.
+I am an associate professor interested in evolutionary biology, behavioral ecology, and behavioral neuroscience.
 I completed my PhD in 2007 with Jonathan Losos and Alan Templeton at Washington University, and conducted postdoctoral research with Juli Wade at Michigan State.
 Clickhere to see my CV.

 Anolis evermanni, Puerto Rico

 Interested in joining the lab?
 I am always looking for motivated undergraduates interested in field- or lab-based research on lizard behavior.
 If you think this might be you, read the lab website carefully and email me with a description of yourself and why you're interested in the lab.

 Jamal is a senior at Trinity, majoring in Biochemistry and Molecular Biology.
 Jamal's project in the lab focuses on sexual selection and reproductive morphologies in anole lizards.
 He plans to attend medical school after graduation.

 Jake is a senior at Trinity, majoring in Neuroscience.
 Jake is studying the association between body temperature and brain lipid composition in anoles, and you can always find him in the lab!
 He's planning to attend medical school after graduation.

 Brittney graduated from Michigan State University in May 2014 with a degree in Zoology.
 She joined our lab as a research technician in summer 2014, and she's now managing all of our field and lab projects.

 Leah is a senior Biology major at Trinity.
 Leah is working to understand the evolution of jaw musculature in lizards, and she plans to attend pharmacy school after graduation.

 Maria is a junior, majoring in Neuroscience at Trinity.
 Maria's work in the lab focuses on the neural mechanisms that lizards use to visual process behavioral displays.
 She plans to attend medical school after graduation.